 Nearly 120 million U.S. households have TVs, with the largest local television markets being New York, Los Angeles, and Chicago.
 In fact, the weekly reach of TV in the U.S. is a massive 88 percent among all adults.
 Some of the leading networks are NBC, CBS, ABC, and FOX, which bring in millions of viewers and account for a significant portion of the information that U.S. consumers are presented with each day.
 The most popular viewing genres are sports and news, with NFL Football being particularly popular.

-About 93 percent of American consumers listened to the radio at least once a week.
+About 93 percent of American consumers listen to the radio at least once a week.
 This share is slightly higher amongst Americans aged between 35 and 49.
-Men aged 35 to 64 spend the most time listening to the radio, around 16 hours weekly, whereas teenage boys spent the least amount of time – about seven hours weekly.
-Country radio stations are the most frequent type of radio station in the U.S. As of June 2016, there were 2,115 country radio stations in the country.
-News/Talk radio stations are the second most popular by number of stations, followed by Spanish and Classic Hits stations.
+Men aged 35 to 64 spend the most time listening to the radio (around 16 hours per week), whereas teenage boys spent the least amount of time (around 7 hours per week).
+Talk radio has seen growth recently while many other genres have experienced large declines in listeners.

 The amount of time spent on traditional media has been falling for years as consumers make the transition to digital media formats.
 Circulation of paid daily newspapers has more than halved since 1990, and many newspapers are beginning to try their hand in the digital market.
 Only around 15 percent of the U.S. population reads printed newspapers on a daily basis, while 26 percent of consumers don’t read printed newspapers at all.
 The magazine industry is facing similar challenges to those of the newspaper industry; more and more consumers are interested in web based magazine content as opposed to print.
 One of bright spots for traditional media is the book industry.
 Although various new technologies such as audiobooks and ebooks have added diversity to the market, the majority of consumers still much prefer traditional paperback books.